 Below are the top 4 differences between Adobe RGB vs RGB

 Both are popular choices in the market; let us discuss some of the major differences:

-Generally, photographers have these question, which color space
+Generally, photographers have these questions, which color space

 A color space is a part of the color gamut, which is basically the universal colour tones.
-It refers to a specific range of color available in the photograph.
+It refers to a specific range of colors available in the photograph.

 You can count on up to about 16.7 million colours in it.

 There are basically three types of colour spaces: sRGB, AdobeRGB, ProPhoto RGB.

 In Lightroom and camera, it’s very easy to select which colour space you are looking for.

 Go to the export file, let the image open, then under “file setting”, select the one option you want to use.
 Yeah, but the question is which one??

 Right, so let us discuss it more in detail.
 ProPhoto and Adobe RGB give the photographer a wider segment of colours.
 ON the other hand,